vectordotdev/timber-ruby/benchmark/README.md

 ```

 1. `Control` - This is vanilla rails app without Timber installed.
-2. `Timber probels only` - The same rails app but with the `Timber::Probes` installed, isolating probes performance.
+2. `Timber probels only` - The same rails app but with *only* the `Timber::Probes` installed, isolating probes performance.
 3. `Timber probes and logging` - Testing the full Timber library, probes and adding context to each log line.

 The benchmark can be run yourself via: